WASdev/sample.oauth.store/README.md

 1. Open Eclipse and create a new workspace

 1. Import sample projects into Eclipse as existing projects.
 In your Eclipse workspace go to, File > Import > General > Existing projects into workspace.
-Select sample.user.feature or sample.bell
+Select `sample.user.feature` or `sample.bell`.

 Connecting to your mongoDB database with customized configuration